theheuman/jinja-datatables/README.md

         js_array,
     )

+For your endpoint, make sure it returns just an array of your data, functionality to customize this behavior might be added in future

 #### From HTML
+**This is completely untested**

 If you already have your table in html, then you can easily instantiate a datatable on it like this:

     from jinja_datatables.datatable_classes import DatatableColumn, HTMLDatatable